Body wart treatments

 These methods are generally for common, plantar, and flat warts.
-For warts on the genitals, see your health care provider (e.g. duct tape may not be ideal for this type!)
+For warts on the genitals, see your health care provider (that is to say that duct tape is not ideal for this type!)
 Genital warts are also caused by HPV, the most common type of sexually transmitted infection (STI).
-HPV is also the cause of cervical cancer; however the type of HPV that causes genital warts is not the same type that causes cervical cancer.
+HPV can also cause cervical cancer; however the type of HPV that causes genital warts is not the same type that causes cervical cancer.

 Many people simply wait for warts to go away on their own.
-If a wart is not bothersome to you, this can be okay, but know that they can be contagious.
+If a wart is not bothersome to you, it might be okay to wait it out — but know that they can be contagious.
 To avoid spreading warts to other parts of your body (or other people), take the following precautions: